Have you noticed?

 Throughout the introduction, Nick mentioned several problems you might encounter if you allow your clients to control you (i.e. sending you an article on Friday that’s due Monday with no regard for your weekend.)

 Cold calling is your first one-to-one interaction with a prospect.
-The impression you leave will determine how they relate to you in the future.
+The impression you leave will determine how clients relate to you in the future.

 My attitude towards this consists of positioning myself as a business owner who is interested in partnering with businesses rather than working for them.